light-shini/Data-Analysis-along-with-EDA/README.md

 - `matplotlib`
 - `seaborn`

-## Usage

-To replicate the analysis:
-1. Clone the repository and navigate to the project directory.
-2. Install the required libraries.
-3. Run the Jupyter Notebook or Python script containing the analysis.

 ## Conclusion

 The analysis provides valuable insights into customer behavior during the Diwali season.
 It highlights the importance of targeting specific demographics, such as married women aged 26-35 from Uttar Pradesh, Maharashtra, and Karnataka, particularly those working in IT, Healthcare, and Aviation sectors, with products in the Food, Clothing, and Electronics categories.